 When you apply in New Mexico, you’ll have to purchase a non-refundable base hunting license ($65 for nonresidents) and then submit the entire cost of the tag or tags you’re applying for.
 If you’re applying for multiple species, this can certainly get expensive.
 However, all but the base license and an application fee will be refunded if you don’t draw.

 In New Mexico, 84% of the licenses are allocated to residents of the state.
 Unguided nonresidents are allocated six percent.
 And the final ten percent are set aside for hunters who contract with an outfitter.
 To learn more about the draw, odds and success tips, take a look at this page on the New Mexico Game and Fish website.
+For the most powerful research tools, we can't say enough about our friends at GoHunt.
+If you're serious about applying for big game tags in western states, consider joining their Insider service.

-When you’re ready to apply, click here.
+When you’re ready to apply in New Mexico, click here.

 The next state on your application calendar should be Montana.
 The application deadline for elk and deer is April 1.